goeiebook/creativelab/narrative.md

 ![escher][escher]

 Creations like that are intriguing.
 How were they made?
 I wanted to see what was inside them.
 View Source of a published application to see a `<script>` tag with javascript assigning a dictionary to a variable named `shareData`.
 This data cannot be extracted as JSON because it contains javascript.
 That fact took a few tries to understand.
 The way to read it is to use [javascript eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval).
 Generally speaking, that's a dangerous thing to do.
 But in this case it was probably ok.
-Once the shareData variable is populated into a javascript context, it is becomes a simple matter to copy it into the boardStates structure.
+Once the `shareData` variable is available to the javascript context, it becomes a simple matter to copy it into the boardStates structure.
 Refreshing the stage then shows the animation, where it can be studied.

-I use this technique to study the animations of [@zachboth](https://twitter.com/zachboth) and [@clapinton](https://twitter.com/clapinton).
+I used this technique to study the animations of [@zachboth](https://twitter.com/zachboth) and [@clapinton](https://twitter.com/clapinton).
 They are clever.
 I'm not sure why that makes me sad.
-Likely due to jealousy.
+Likely jealousy.

 [@zachboth](https://twitter.com/zachboth)|[@clapinton](https://twitter.com/clapinton)
 :--------------------|:---------------------: